Guest-615695028/Guest-615695028/en/README.md

 # English
 As the second most spoken and the most widespread language after Greater Chinese, English has witnessed more than 90% of international scholar papers and about 60% of Internet content.
-However, the English-speaking world has not yet founded an official department to regulate nation-wide English usage, other than [University of Oxford](https://en.wikipedia.org/wiki/Oxford_spelling).
+However, the English-speaking world has not yet founded an official department to regulate nation-wide English usage, other than _de facto_ [University of Oxford](https://en.wikipedia.org/wiki/Oxford_spelling).

 ## Vocabulary
 Along with spelling-to-sound discordances (~20%), the inflated vocabulary of English &ndash; largely due to the widespread use, lack of declension and degenerate conjugation (only five forms or seven, _do, does, doing, did, done \[thou doest, thou didst\]_) &ndash; is catastrophic to world learners, especially ones from European Union (EU) states.